June 15, 2023

 Coco Chanel’s impact was so potent on society that, more than a century after the company was established, people still wear the brand emblem in the form of necklaces, earrings, and even T-shirts.

-The logo features a pair of intertwined letter Cs, depicting the creator’s name but with a world of symbolism.
+The design is an interlocking C logo, depicting the creator’s name but with a world of symbolism.
 The logo was designed by Coco Chanel herself and is entirely the same as its origins in 1925.
 It has never been altered, improved, or modified, as changing it would undo over a century’s worth of brand recognition.

 Though the shape is designed to represent the designer’s name, it is also meant to inspire quality, elegance, and sophistication.